Anurag-Bhatt/Bulbasaur/Readme.md

-A clone of "Game of Life" made with C++ and raylib
+A clone of "Game of life" made with C++ and Raylib